Chieli Minucci

 Chieli Minucci (born April 17, 1958) is an American guitarist who co-founded the band Special EFX.

 Career

-His father, Ulpio Minucci, was a concert pianist and composer who wrote the music to the 1955 song "Domani."
+Minucci's father Ulpio Minucci was a concert pianist and composer who wrote the music to the 1955 song "Domani."

-Chieli Minucci started Special EFX in 1982 with George Jinda, a drummer from Hungary.
+Minucci started Special EFX in 1982 with Hungarian drummer George Jinda.
 The band combined rock, Latin rhythm, and smooth jazz.
 When the duo separated in 1995, Jinda continued to perform under the name Special EFX.
 After Jinda's death in 2001, Minucci performed under the name Chieli Minucci and Special EFX.
 He recorded albums as a solo act, beginning in 1994 with Jewels.
-He has worked as a record producer and composer for Deborah Henson-Conant and Kim Pensyl and as a sideman for Angela Bofill, Roberta Flack, Chaka Khan, and Noel Pointer.
+He has worked as a record producer and composer for Deborah Henson-Conant and Kim Pensyl, and as a sideman for Angela Bofill, Roberta Flack, Chaka Khan, Noel Pointer and Roseanna Vitro.